shaunv01/sit725-2021-t3-prac2/README.md

 localhost:3030/addTwoNumber?n1=10&n2=15

 A "post" method has been implement to add 2 number together, using post man, we can pass json in the body of the request and we will get the same reult.

+A book database in json has been created.
+There are get and push functions.
+The get function will allow for a price selection, so if "p" is specified then the all the books less than or equal to that price will be returned.
+The push will allow a new book to be added, provided that the book does not have a title which already exists.